hcastillomartinez/SAS-Date/README.md

 Additionaly, `make clean` is provided to clear out generated files and cmake cache files.

 ## Running
 The program takes 2 arguments.
-First is **count** (required) which determines the size of the hash table used to verify uniqueness.
+First is **count** (required) which determines the size of the number of buckets in the hashtable that is used to verify uniqueness.
  Second (optional) is **path** which is the fully qualified or relative path to file.